 Ancient Irish legends tell the tale of the Hag of Beara, often associated with the regions of Cork and Kerry in the Irish southwest, though stories of her also exist in counties Sligo, Clare and Meath.
-As with most oral traditions, there’s more than one version to the tale!
+As with most oral traditions, there’s more than one version to the tale.
 But all versions agree on a few things.

-The locals both feared and respected the Hag of Beara – as the goddess of winter, she held the fate of the people in her hands – including the power of life and death – during Ireland’s harshest season.
+The locals both feared and respected the Hag of Beara – as the goddess of winter, she held the fate of the people in her hands, including the power of life and death – during Ireland’s harshest season.